-Having carefully considered everything provided, for the same reasons as those explained by the adjudicator, I uphold this case.
-In brief, that is because the evidence supports the conclusion that a misrepresentation took place and Mrs D was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for her.
+Having done so, I see no reason to change my initial decision.
+My decision remains the same that I think a misrepresentation took place and Ms W was not given clear information to demonstrate that the solar panels would not be self-funding and would equate to an additional cost for her.